FiveThirtyEight model rates chances of beating Liverpool and Newcastle United relegation

 The super computer model predictions are based on the FiveThirtyEight revision to the Soccer Power Index, which is a rating mechanism for football teams which takes account of over half a million matches, and is based on Opta‘s play-by-play data.

-They have analysed all Premier League matches this coming weekend, including Newcastle United hosting Liverpool.
+They have analysed all Premier League matches this coming weekend, including Newcastle United at Liverpool.

 Their computer model gives Liverpool a 80% chance of a win, it is 14% for a draw and a 6% possibility of a Newcastle win (percentage probabilities rounded up/down to nearest whole number).